Marko-Cv/word-counter/README.md

 3. Run *create_virtualenv.py*\
 `python3 create_virtualenv.py`
 5. When prompted, enter desired name of the virtual environment
-6. Run the output text in command line, it should look like: `source /,../..`
+6. Run the output text in Terminal, it should look like: `source /,../..`
 7. Run *install_packages.py*\
 `python3 install_packages.py`
 9. When prompted, enter the previously entered name of the virtual environment